The sexual market value (SMV) is an individual’s rating of sexual attractiveness.

 - V-shaped torso

-Some physical traits are intercultural and present few exceptions, like the female preference for men taller than they are (albeit even there I’ve had a few exceptions).
+The preferences for some physical traits are intercultural and present few exceptions, like the female preference for men taller than they are (albeit even there I’ve encountered women who cared little).

 Other traits are more cultural and present more variance, like for example with the masculine features.
 Younger women sometimes prefer more feminine faces and bodies, see for example the legions of female fans that androgynous boy bands singers collect around the world.

 Some of these features also have an upper limit.

 Take voice, for example, which is attractive when it’s deep… But only up until a certain frequency.